Donel C. Kinnard Memorial State Veteran Cemetery

 HISTORY

-In 1987, the construction of an 89-acre West Virginia National Cemetery in Grafton - the second national cemetery in North Central West Virginia - gave the Mountain State two national veterans cemeteries.
-However, neither was conveniently located for use by residents of the state’s central or southern counties.
+In 1987, the construction of an 89-acre West Virginia National Cemetery in Grafton—the second national cemetery in North Central West Virginia—gave the Mountain State two national veterans cemeteries.
+However, neither was conveniently located for residents of the state’s central or southern counties.

-A U.S. Department of Veterans Affairs grant helped facilitate the construction of the cemetery.
-Work began in October 2010.
-The opening and dedication ceremony was held on Memorial Day 2012.
+A U.S. Department of Veterans Affairs grant helped facilitate the construction of the cemetery, which began in October 2010.
+The opening and dedication ceremony were held on Memorial Day 2012.

 GENERAL INFORMATION